JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 Assuming you want to use the default run protocol, this field should read `G4_Display_Tools\G4_Protocol_Designer\run_protocols\G4_default_run_protocol.m`.
 The other two should contain paths to your processing and data analysis settings files, or should be empty if you haven't created them.

-*Note that these are defaults.
-Regardless of the paths here, when it is time to run an experiment you can always choose new files.*
+Note that these are defaults.
+Regardless of the paths here, when it is time to run an experiment you can always choose new files.
+{:.info}

 ## Test Protocols